dacr/code-examples-manager/README.md

 is really not easy and time-consuming, in particular if you want to keep them up to date.

 That's why I've decided to automate their management.
-The first iteration was script based, (and so shared as a gist) but with complexity increase, a dedicated project became necessary, and so **code-examples-manager** was born.
+The first iteration was script based, (and so shared as a gist) but with the increase of complexity , a dedicated project became necessary, and so **code-examples-manager** was born.
 After a huge refactoring, which has introduced mustache templating, better configuration management, multiple publishing targets, gitlab snippets support, **code-examples-manager** is now mature.
+I'm using it at least once each week.

 _Start small, make it works quickly, and then refactor !_